Vinfast Launches VF 6 B-SUV And Introduces Free EV Charging Program In The Philippines

 In terms of aftersales service, the VF 6 comes with one of the most competitive warranties in its class: 7 years or 160,000 kilometers, whichever comes first.
 In addition to services at VinFast showrooms, the company is collaborating with trusted partners such as Motech and JIGA to develop a nationwide network of 100 authorized service centers by the end of 2025.

-Pham Sanh Chau , CEO of VinFast Asia, said: 'We're thrilled to launch the VF 6 at one of the Philippines' most prestigious auto shows and contribute to the strong momentum behind green mobility.
+Pham Sanh Chau , CEO of VinFast Asia, said:“We're thrilled to launch the VF 6 at one of the Philippines' most prestigious auto shows and contribute to the strong momentum behind green mobility.
 With its smart, comfortable, and cost-efficient performance, this model is poised to become an essential part of the modern family's sustainable lifestyle.
-We hope it will replicate its segment-leading success in Vietnam and receive the same enthusiastic response as seen in the European market.'
+We hope it will replicate its segment-leading success in Vietnam and receive the same enthusiastic response as seen in the European market.”See also ICONSIAM's 'THAICONIC SONGKRAN CELEBRATION 2025' to Captivate Visitors with Thailand's Most Spectacular Water Festival

 Legal Disclaimer: